The Benefits of Building a Garden Room Office

 It's an eco-friendly option

-There are plenty of benefits mentioned here but I'd like this to be an unbiased article.
-Therefore I should take about some of the cons to building an office in your garden.
+There are plenty of benefits mentioned here, but I'd like this to be an unbiased article.
+Therefore, I should talk about some of the cons of building an office in your garden.
 Whilst the pros outweigh the cons, let's quickly take a look at what might not be so good about your own garden office.

 Upfront costs